-- 1. This section includes the substance of Regulation CC, 229.33(a), (b) & (c). - 2.
-References to electronic mail and telegraph are intended to update the types of notices that might be reasonable in particular circumstances.
+- 1. This section includes the substance of Regulation CC, $^{\prime}$ 229.33(a), (b) & (c). - 2.
+References to electronic mail and telegraph are intended to update the types of notices that might be reasonable in particular circumstances. - 3.
+The information required in the notice is made less specific than Regulation CC, reflecting the difficulties payor banks have in obtaining the information described in the existing regulation.

-3. The information required in the notice is made less specific than Regulation CC, reflecting the difficulties payor banks have in obtaining the information described in the existing regulation.
+4B306.
+Rights and Obligations of Depositary Banks Regarding Returned Cash items and Notices of Nonpayment.

-- \ 4B306.
-Rights and Obligations of Depositary Banks Regarding Returned ChecksCash items and Notices of Nonpayment. - (a) A depositary bank shall accept returned checkscash items and written notices of nonpayment: - (1) at any location at which presentment of checks for forward collection is requested by the depositary bank; and - (2) (A) at a branch, head office, or other location consistent with the name and address of the bank in its indorsement on the checkcash item; - (B) if no address appears in the indorsement, at a branch or head office associated with the routing number of the bank in its indorsement on the checkcash item; - (C) if the address in the indorsement is not in the same check processing region as the address associated with the routing number of the bank in its indorsement on the checkcash item, at a location consistent with the address in the indorsement and at a branch or head office associated with the routing number in the bank=s indorsement; or - (D) if no routing number or address appears in its indorsement on the $\frac{check}{cash}$ item, at any branch or head office of the bank. - (b) FDuring its banking day, the depositary bank shall accept notices of nonpayment that are not written during its banking day: - (1) either at the telephone or telegraph number of its return check unit indicated in the indorsement, or, if no such number appears in the indorsement or if the number is illegible, at the general purpose telephone or telegraph number of its head office or the branch indicated in the indorsement; and - (2) at any other number or electronic-mail address held out by the bank for receipt of notices of nonpayment. - (c) A depositary bank may require that returned checkscash items be separated from forward collection checkscash items. - (d) A depositary bank shall $\frac{pay}{settle \ with}$ the returning or payor bank returning the $\frac{check}{cash \ item}$ to it for the amount of the checkcash item before the close of business on the banking day on which it received the checkcash item by:
+- (a) A depositary bank shall accept returned cash items and written notices of nonpayment: - (1) at any location at which presentment of checks for forward collection is requested by the depositary bank; and - (2) (A) at a branch, head office, or other location consistent with the name and address of the bank in its indorsement on the cash item; - (B) if no address appears in the indorsement, at a branch or head office associated with the routing number of the bank in its indorsement on the cash item; - (C) if the address in the indorsement is not in the same check processing region as the address associated with the routing number of the bank in its indorsement on the cash item, at a location consistent with the address in the indorsement and at a branch or head office associated with the routing number in the bank=s indorsement; or - (D) if no routing number or address appears in its indorsement on the cash item, at any branch or head office of the bank. - (b) During its banking day, the depositary bank shall accept notices of nonpayment that are not written: - (1) either at the telephone or telegraph number of its return check unit indicated in the indorsement, or, if no such number appears in the indorsement or if the number is illegible, at the general purpose telephone or telegraph number of its head office or the branch indicated in the indorsement; and - (2) at any other number or electronic-mail address held out by the bank for receipt of notices of nonpayment. - (c) A depositary bank may require that returned cash items be separated from forward collection cash items. - (d) A depositary bank shall settle with the returning or payor bank returning the cash item to it for the amount of the cash item before the close of business on the banking day on which it received the cash item by: